Nadaroewii/Server_of_LifeHealth-Apps/README.md

 # Server Life-Health Applications

-A Server that was build using Nodejs and this server had added security system using Elgamal Algorithm.
+A Server that was build using Node Js and this server has added security system using Elgamal Algorithm.
 This is Application from my Final Project

 The details of this apps: